JacksonGroupLTRI/ImcPQ/README.md

 Then run ImcPQ_Run module.
 It will output Expressions as csv file including single cell data.

-You can install requirements when in rood directory of the pipeline by:
+You can install requirements when in root directory of the pipeline by:

 pip install -r requirements.txt